baigel2/baigelbytes/content/blog/TBITS.md

 ## Conclusion, I DID IT!

 I did it!
 A one day water fast might be small potatoes for some, but for me it's progress and all progress should be celebrated.
-I finally fell like I'm starting to learn how to hold the reigns of my life and take control.
+I finally feel like I'm starting to learn how to hold the reigns of my life and take control.

 It'll never quite be a straight line but like I mentioned before, so long as I keep trying everyday I'll gain more wins than losses and that's how progress is made and battles are won!

+&nbsp;

 ---

 Thanks for reading this article!
-Hopefully you enjoyed reading it or at least found it interesting or helpful.
-If you'd like to read more articles like this feel free to follow me on twitter using the links on [the homepage](https://baigelbytes.netlify.app) or below.
+Hopefully you enjoyed reading it or at least found it interesting.
+If you'd like to read more articles like this feel free to follow me on social media using the links on [the homepage](https://baigelbytes.com) or below.

 If you'd like to support my work feel free to share my posts or website on social media.
-If there's a topic you'd like me to consider feel free to email me at baigelbytes1@gmail.com
+If there's a topic you'd like me to consider feel free to email me at baigelbytes2@gmail.com

 [*Twitter:* https://twitter.com/baigelbytes](https://twitter.com/BaigelBytes)